 Have you ever met someone who has trouble eating a healthy diet due to problems eating or chewing properly?
 People can end up in this situation because of missing or broken teeth or because of painful dentures.
 No matter how patients get there, the result is the same: they struggle to get the nutrition they need.
 When the body doesn’t get the nutrients it needs from a healthy, balanced diet, problems get complicated quickly.
 Malnourishment is a serious condition.
 If you or someone you know has difficulty eating please contact our office today.
 There are solutions to help you.
 A brighter tomorrow is possible.

 Dental Clearances for Surgeries

-Your body is not healthy until your mouth is healthy.
-And your doctor knows that very well, which is why prior to many medical surgeries patients are required to present a dental clearance from their dentist attesting their mouth is free from infection.
+No one understands the mouth-body connection better than the surgeons who do transplants and replacements.
+Your body is not healthy until your mouth is healthy, and your doctor knows that very well.
+That is why, prior to many medical surgeries, patients are required to present a dental clearance from their dentist certifying that their mouth is infection free.
 Typical medical procedures requiring dental clearances include kidney and other organ transplants, heart surgeries, and hip replacements.
 Why?
 Many of these patients need to be put on medications following the surgeries, medications which affect their immune system, the system which keeps infections under control.
-Any mouth bacterial infection needs to be treated prior to surgeries to prevent bacteria entering and traveling throughout the body during the low immunity period.
-Also, any oral infections prior to surgeries are the cause of chronic inflammation which has a negative impact on the body’s ability to heal.
+Any bacterial infection in the mouth needs to be treated prior to surgeries to prevent bacteria entering and traveling throughout the body during the low immunity period.
+Also, if untreated, infections in the mouth become the cause of chronic inflammation which has a negative impact on the body’s ability to heal.
 So, complete health means total health from head (that includes the mouth) to toe.